 The Bottom Line: There is an urgent need to transform nursing education and clinical practice in developing countries.
 If we are truly to improve the health and well being of those most in need, we must better educate, train and prepare nurses and other front-line health care professionals to meet these new and emerging health care challenges.

-The Calling for the Mary K Center for Global Nursing Development
+The Calling for the MBF Center for Global Nursing Development

 The MBF Center for Global Nursing Development has been established to improve nursing education so that nurses serving in the most vulnerable countries have the skills, competencies and clinical knowledge to manage and address complex health care issues.
 It is also important that they have the support and resources that will empower them to advocate for better clinical outcomes and serve as leaders to improve the quality of and access to health care in their countries.